 Review of Grading

-A piper, tutor or parent, may apply or appeal their allocated grade at any time by emailing firstname.lastname@example.org
+A piper, tutor or parent, may apply or appeal their allocated grade by January 31st of each calendar year by emailing email@example.com

 A review of the grading will take place as soon as reasonably possible, based on the regrading criteria as above.

 – Organising a live performance for the Grading Panel